 It has been shown that habitat management activity to date on the RSPB reserves on Lough Erne islands has been effective in reversing this decline.
 This project aims to build on that success to secure a stable and growing population of all four species.

-Tonight on BBC NI at 7:30pm it’s the first episode of the new series of Home Ground who visited Hare Island on our Lower Lough Erne islands reserve earlier in the summer.
+The first episode of Home Ground who visited Hare Island on our Lower Lough Erne islands reserve in summer 2019.
 They are looking at how conservation grazing is an important part of habitat management on RSPB NI’s Lower Lough Erne Islands reserve and witnessing a cot transport of expectant heifers from Hare Island back to shore.
 Cot captain and assistant warden Fionnbarr Cross will be interviewed alongside grazier Mark Thompson with Andrew Gallagher and Tom Ervine working hard in the background.
-You can watch an RSPB NI preview on social media by clicking here or on the RSPB NI YouTube Playlist.
+You can watch an RSPB NI preview on the RSPB NI YouTube Playlist